Pirongia: Early history

 At the northern end of the town, between the Waipā River and the Mangapiko Stream, is the site of Mātakitaki pā.
 This was the location of a Māori battle in May 1822 between invading musket-armed Ngāpuhi led by Hongi Hika and defending Waikato led by Pōtatau Te Wherowhero, during the musket wars.

 Pirongia was sited where it is because of its proximity to the Aukati (the confiscation line along the Puniu River) and because in those days this was as far up the Waipā River that river steamers, supplying the new frontier settlements, could safely travel.
 As a result, Pirongia (Alexandra) was planned to be the hub servicing several redoubt settlements in the area.
 A large settlement was envisaged and 800 town sections were surveyed.
 Initially, there were two military redoubts here on the east and west sides of the river.
-Later a third Armed Constabulary Redoubt was constructed to replace the other two.
-The Armed Constabulary redoubt site can be viewed on Bellot Street and the site of the military redoubt is on Aubin Close.
+These fell into disrepair and later the Alexandra Redoubt was constructed and manned by the Armed Constabulary.
+This later redoubt can be viewed on Bellot Street and the site of the military redoubt is on Aubin Close.
 The AC Redoubt is well preserved and is protected by the Historic Places Trust.